 \section{Preliminaries}

 The material of this section is standard and we refer the reader to \cite{CDPT} for more details.
-The Heisenberg group is described in Section \ref{sec:heis} and a brief overview of the Kor\'anyi--Reimann theory of quasiconformal mappings of $\fH$ is in Section \ref{sec:quas}.
+The Heisenberg group is described in Section \ref{sec:heis} and a brief overview of the Kor\'anyi-Reimann theory of quasiconformal mappings of $\fH$ lies in Section \ref{sec:quas}.